 Tackling the big issues

-We’re making sure our international relationships and initiatives reflect our priorities.
+We’re making sure our international relationships and initiatives reflect our values and priorities.
 We’re leading the Christchurch Call to work internationally to eliminate extremist content online, and we’ve agreed to strengthen our bilateral cooperation with the EU on emissions trading systems.
+We were one of the first in the world to provide humanitarian aid to Ukraine, with a focus on supporting health facilities and meeting basic needs such as provision of food and hygiene items.
 We’re also continuing to work towards eliminating nuclear weapons, in line with our proud history of being nuclear-free.

 Partnering with the Pacific

 We’re committed to building deeper partnerships with Pacific nations and expanding our Pacific development programme.
 We’ve increased support to combat climate change in the region, through projects like a desalination plant in Kiribati, a water storage facility in Tuvalu, and renewable energy generation in Niue.
 In response to COVID, we’ve boosted aid to support our Pacific neighbours to help them tackle the pandemic and rebuild their economies.

 Securing our place in Antarctica